 Ingredients and Substitutions

-To ensure this is a dairy free recipe we are using plant based milk.
-If you are vegan or have other dietary needs, continue reading for my ingredients substitutions and check out my FAQ for more tips.
+To ensure this is a dairy-free recipe we are using plant-based milk.
+If you are vegan or have other dietary needs, continue reading for my ingredient substitutions and check out my FAQ for more tips.

 Dry Ingredients